Tinks18/ROckPaperScissors/README.md

 ## The site structure:

-The site has three buttons  on the landing page that open different choices on the same page that can also be seen by scrolling down.
+The site has three sections on the landing page that respond to different choices on the same page that can also be seen by scrolling down.
 The sections are:
 - Navigation Bar with Game title
-- Pictures in tabs of Choices -Rock Paper Scissors
+- Pictures in depicting Choices -Rock Paper Scissors
 - Buttons with Choices - Rock Paper Scissors
-- Computer Choice
+- Displays Computer Choice
-- User Choice
+- Displays User Choice
-- Result
+- Displays Result
-- Score
+- Displays Score

 ## Features